 Brian Kornell's essays appear in The Kenyon Review online, Ninth Letter, The Poetry Foundation's Harriet, the blog, The Rumpus, Queen Mob’s Teahouse, Older Queer Voices: The Intimacy of Survival, Luna Luna Magazine, OCHO, and elsewhere.

 He writes a series called Fat and Queer for Queen Mob's Teahouse.

 He recently completed a memoir manuscript about coming out twice, once as a gay man (after being married to a woman for nine years), and then a second time as a gainer (someone who desires to be fat).
-The story is about being haunted by my past, the ghosts that follow me, and the horror of living in the world as a gay man (coming out at the age of 33) as well as overcoming shame to be comfortable with my fat body.
+The story is about being haunted by his past, the ghosts that follow him, and the horror of living in the world as a gay man (coming out at the age of 33) as well as overcoming shame to be comfortable with his fat body.